 Apart from usual, walking, jogging, relaxing on the bench, and enjoying the greenery, there are a few other things you can do in Burggarten.
 There are regular yoga classes, especially near the pond; you can also lay down and relax on the lawn, which is actually prohibited – signs are all over the place warning people not to step on the grass.

 Interestingly enough, at the end of the 1970s, with the slogan “Freedom for the Burggarten”, young people called for an end to the “lawn ban” in Vienna’s public parks and symbolically took possession of the Burggarten from May 1979 by occupying lawns on Saturdays.
 We believe this protest is still in place, as we can see many people nonchalantly relaxing on the lawns.

-You can enjoy coffee or refreshing drink in the Palmenhaus terrace café, or just go to Burggarten to take a break between your walks in Vienna.
+You can enjoy coffee or a refreshing drink in the Palmenhaus terrace café or just go to Burggarten to take a break between your walks in Vienna.

 Unfortunately for pet owners, dogs and other pets are not allowed in the park.

-Burggarten is yet another green space in Vienna with long and interesting history.
-It’s a must-see park, especially when you are in central Vienna or you want to take few photos, including of Mozart monument.
-The park has certain charm that will always drag you back to visit enjoy its tranquility in the middle of the city buzz.
+Burggarten is yet another green space in Vienna with a long and interesting history.
+It’s a must-see park, especially when you are in central Vienna or you want to take a few photos, including of the Mozart monument.
+The park has a certain charm that will always drag you back to visit enjoy its tranquility in the middle of the city buzz.